TanBinh93/tanbinhphan.github.io/_pages/projects.md

 the camera trajectory and a 3D point cloud located on the surface to be recovered.
 SfM is a widely employed technique that is able to reconstruct a great variety of scenes using only images acquired from different viewpoints.
+### Generic SfM-based surface construction pipeline
+A complete pipeline for 3D reconstruction in our project includes the steps: Pre-processing -> SfM -> Multi-view stereo -> Meshed surface computation and refinement -> Multiple view mesh texturing.
 Several scientific papers were published in this project, you can find them in the links below.
 - **Tan-Binh Phan**, Dinh-Hoan Trinh, Dominique Lamarque, Didier Wolf, Christian Daul.
   *3D surface reconstruction using dense optical flow combined to feature matching: Application to endoscopy.*